s4njk4n/Plugin_Multinode_Tools/README.md

    For example: username@123.456.789.110

-   There should be NO SPACES at the start or end of each line.
-Press ENTER at the end of each line after you finishing entering the last digit of the
+   Press ENTER at the end of each line after you finishing entering the last digit of the IP address.
-   IP address.
 The exception to this is that when you have entered the FINAL IP address you will not press ENTER to create a new line.

 3. Once the details of all the node VPS's have been entered, we need to exit nano and save the file: